The following are some amazing facts about Lionel Messi that prove that he is definitely one of the best in the world!

 44- The 2011 Champions League Final between Barcelona and Manchester United was a repeat of the one that happened two years earlier.
 Messi scored the match-winning goal and won his team the final 3-1 at Wembley.

 45- Messi finished the campaign as the Champions League top scorer with 12 goals, as well as 53 goals and 24 assists in all competitions, becoming Barcelona’s all-time single-season top scorer, and the first player in Spanish football to reach the 50-goal benchmark.

 46- Messi scored an unprecedented 73 goals and provided 29 assists in all competitions during the 2011-12 campaign.
 He produced a hat-trick on more than 10 occasions that season.

-47- Messi was appointed captain of the Argentina National team in August 2011.
+47- Messi became captain of the Argentina National team in August 2011.

 48- Messi scored three times in the 5-4 aggregate victory over Real Madrid in the Supercopa de Espana.
 He went on to win both the UEFA Super Cup and the FIFA Club World Cup, earning the Golden Ball as the best player in that tournament.

 49- Messi won his third FIFA Ballon d’Or in 2011, becoming only the fourth player in history to win the Ballon d’Or three times.

 50- He also won the inaugural UEFA Best Player in Europe award.

 51- Messi became the first player to score five goals in a single Champions League fixture, doing it against Bayer Leverkusen in the Round-of-16 match on March 7, 2012.